 What unexpected skills or wisdom did you gain from your time at St Augustine’s?

 We were taught in a style which combined practical and theoretical approaches.
 I loved this because I learned things I had never heard of before and gained new perspectives.

 It has also directly improved my ability to write sermons because I was taught how to clearly convey ideas that flow all the way through.

 How did St Augustine’s prepare you for curacy?

-The sense of family that we got at St Augustine’s went with me to the parish.
-Through the College I was able to do a placement there before I became curate.
+The sense of family that I felt at St Augustine’s went with me to the parish.
+Through the college I was able to do a placement at the church before I became curate.

 It’s been a lovely four years.
 I found the parish so friendly and supportive, and much of this is also credit to Rev Dr Joel Love, who is a great leader and has really supported me.
 He would throw me in at the deep end and jump right in with me.